kadisonm/anki-kanji-splitter/README.md

 If you want to support me you can do so [here](https://www.buymeacoffee.com/kadisonm), but please know that this is not an expectation and this add-on is completely free.

 [<img src="./docs/assets/support.png" width="200">](https://www.buymeacoffee.com/kadisonm)

-Thank you so much for using my add-on.